SdgSoft/my-crypto-funds/README.md

-# MyCryptoFundsClassic Monorepo
+# MyCryptoFunds Repository

-This repository contains both the Angular frontend and Node.js/Hapi backend for MyCryptoFundsClassic.
+This repository contains both the Angular frontend and Node.js/Hapi backend for MyCryptoFunds.

 ## Structure